PEER Audit

 JEDI Standard 2.m

-B Lab's JEDI Standards V2.2 explicitly recommends websites meet the AAA criteria of the Web Content Accessibility Guidelines.
-PEER tests against the full WCAG 2.2 specification — not just Level A or AA, but the complete AAA standard.
+B Lab's JEDI Standards V2.2 says websites should meet WCAG AAA — the top level of web access rules.
+PEER tests the full WCAG 2.2 set.
+Not just Level A or AA, but the complete AAA standard.

 Automated Checks